Last Updated on June 13, 2026 by Bibhu Ranjan Mund, MPH

 Examples: Dark colored vegetables like arugula, Spinach, mustard greens, collards green leaves etc. They are good in the salads, soups, smoothies and others.

 Dark leafy vegetables are full of anti-oxidants, polyphenols, vitamin A, C & K and minerals such as magnesium.
-These are nutrients that aid in the manner by which the body deals with stress & inflammation.
+These are nutrients that actually fight against stress & inflammation.
 The fiber contained by these greens promotes healthy microbiome in the gut which supports the immune system.

 How to take on daily basis:

-• Cook certain amount of green in olive oil and garlic as a complimentary dish.
+- Cook certain amount of green vegetables in olive oil and garlic as a complimentary dish.

 2. Berries: